frank-dspeed/frank-dspeed/README.md

 As you can see my main love is to Create and Run Apps Faster and more Secure and Scaleable on any device and any amount of devices.
-I got no killer product ready at present but i know a lot about Problems in the current App Development Processes that exist and try to find solutions for them that will fit together once in a time into a Product Maybe Called Open-Pwa
+I got no killer product ready at present but i know a lot about Problems in the current App Development Processes that exist and try to find solutions for them that will fit together once in a time into a Product Maybe Called Stealify Lang and that will be used to write a Platform that is install able on Legacy OS'es like ChromiumOS FuchsiaOS WindowsOS Linux and Mac supporting the most majority of CPU's and GPU's as also Interface Boards so it is a Great fit to deploy and code apps for that target Environment.
+OpenPwa should be able to run Stealify Modules and enforce rules on them.

 ## Why Stealify Lang
 I saw the need for a Polyglot Language Framework and i saw a good Implementation for that as i saw GraalVM i was thinking about that already as i saw that typescript got accepted by users i was not sure about that.
 Flow was supirior with its type annotation inlined but the vscode integration of typescript was maybe what made it a success.
 And it showed to me that this is a great way to Improve coders as Rust got created with the same idea in mind directly designed into the language.